A guide to growing your own in the city of Oxford. Lots of us do!

 How to go about getting one

 Most years, by the time the weather's got nice enough for you to be filled with a desire to roll your sleeves up and get outdoors, it'll be too late to get an allotment.
 But it is still definitely worth putting your name down on the waiting list, because the months will pass quicker than you think, you'll have even more plans for the allotment by then, and because you'll be filled with this desire next Spring too.
+While you wait, and indeed if you do want to do some growing but don't want a whole allotment to yourself, you would be welcome at one of the community / volunteer gardens.
+See our list here.

 For all things gardening it helps to take a reasonably long-term view, not least because some fruit and veg won't even crop till the second or third year it's in the ground.
 This can be daunting, but it's probably also part of the reason you want to start allotmenteering.
 Assuming you decide to dive in and begin the whole process now, you'll need to ring up or email the secretary of your chosen allotment.
 You can usually find contact details either by going to the allotment and looking at the noticeboard, or by looking up the details on the web.
 The page listing all allotments in Oxford is one of the council's better webpages, being clear, informative and easy to find!